TheKrowi/Krowi_AchievementFilter/Changelogs/Wago.io.md

 ### Fixed
 - Achievement objectives in the tooltip for completed achievements should once again listen to the settings
+- Added a bunch of checks for the Selected Tab

 ### Wrath Classic
 - Fixed an error with the Keybindings localization